schlarpc/zone2jsonl/README.md

 Overall not great at the moment!
 Running zone-bench from simdzone on the .com zone file takes about 45 seconds, and running it through this tool takes over 15 minutes.
 It's a little silly that we're going through the pipeline of `text -> wire format (simdzone) -> structs (ldns) -> text`, and the JSON serialization is just using the first library I came up with.

-I suspect this can be dramatically improved by working on those two aspects, but I haven't benchmarked anything yet.
+Quick benchmarks show:
+* 30-40% of the time is spent in ldns_wire2rdf inside rr_from_rdata
+* 50% of the time is spent in JSON serialization, about 25% in object gen and the rest in json_dumps

 Memory usage is solid though and handles multi-GB inputs fine, since everything is streaming.